great-expectations/great_expectations/docs/terms/evaluation_parameter.md

 ### Definition

-An Evaluation Parameter is a connector to store and retrieve information about parameters used during <TechnicalTag relative="../" tag="validation" text="Validation" /> of an <TechnicalTag relative="../" tag="expectation" text="Expectation" /> which reference simple expressions or previously generated metrics.
+An Evaluation Parameter is a dynamic value used during <TechnicalTag relative="../" tag="validation" text="Validation" /> of an <TechnicalTag relative="../" tag="expectation" text="Expectation" /> which is populated by evaluating simple expressions or by referencing previously generated <TechnicalTag relative="../" tag="metric" text="Metrics" />.

 ### Features and promises